 The cleanest CompTIA CySA+ pass-rate answer is not a percentage.
 RoleMath does not have a sourceable official CompTIA candidate pass-rate percentage for CySA+.
-The official source lane is also limited right now: local official seed rows support CySA+ lifecycle and older CS0-003 exam-fact context, but the live CompTIA v4 page could not be fetched from this environment on 2026-07-05 because of an SSL/TLS connection error.
-That means the page should be more careful, not more confident.
+A live fetch of the official CompTIA V4 page succeeded on 2026-07-20 and confirms the current CS0-004 exam facts, including a 750 passing score on a 100-900 scale, a maximum of 85 questions, and a 165-minute duration; what the current V4 page still does not publish is a candidate pass-rate percentage.
 A provider can advertise first-attempt outcomes or exam-pass guarantees, but that is not the same thing as a CompTIA-published candidate pass rate.
-For planning, use the safer evidence: CySA+ is an analyst-oriented credential after foundational security knowledge, the role maps to Information Security Analysts, employer language emphasizes SOC/SIEM/incident-response work, and AI changes the workflow without creating a personal job forecast.
+For planning, use the safer evidence: CySA+ is an analyst-oriented credential after foundational security knowledge, RoleMath connects the role to Information Security Analysts, postings in the sample emphasize SOC, SIEM, and incident-response work, and AI changes the workflow without creating a personal job forecast.

 Key takeaways

-- RoleMath does not have an official CompTIA CySA+ candidate pass-rate percentage, and the current official v4 page could not be live-fetched from this environment on 2026-07-05.
+- RoleMath does not have a sourceable official CompTIA CySA+ candidate pass-rate percentage; our read of the current official V4 page on 2026-07-20 confirms CS0-004 exam facts but publishes no candidate pass rate.

 - A bootcamp or provider pass-guarantee claim is not the same thing as a vendor candidate pass rate.

-- The useful planning evidence is role readiness: O*NET tasks, BLS occupation context, employer-language samples, and your own lab evidence.
+- The useful planning evidence is role readiness: O*NET tasks, BLS occupation context, RoleMath's qualitative posting sample, and your own lab evidence.

-- AI can help with triage, summaries, detection logic, and study drills, but current AI usage data is not a job-loss or hiring forecast.
+- AI can support study tasks, but current AI usage data is not a job-loss or hiring forecast, and every technical claim needs primary-source verification.

 The short answer: do not plan from a CySA+ pass-rate percentage

-Do not plan CySA+ from a specific pass-rate number unless CompTIA publishes the percentage with a clear denominator, candidate population, attempt type, and time window.
-RoleMath did not find that in the available official evidence.
-The official ledger row is intentionally conservative: it says local official source rows exist, but the live v4 page failed to fetch during this rewrite lane, and no pass-rate claim is supported.
+Do not plan CySA+ around a pass-rate number unless CompTIA publishes one with a clear denominator, candidate population, attempt type, and time window.
+It does not.
+We read the official V4 page on 2026-07-20; it confirms the current CS0-004 exam facts and states no candidate pass rate.
 That is the opposite of the usual SEO answer, but it is the correct answer for a decision engine.
 A candidate pass rate would tell you what happened to a measured group.
 It would still not tell you your odds unless your background matched that group.
-The better question is whether your security foundations, analyst practice, and lab evidence match the work CySA+ is meant to signal.
+Take the readiness path if you want a signal you can control: whether your security foundations, analyst practice, and lab evidence match the work CySA+ is meant to signal.
+Skip the pass-rate percentage as a decision input entirely, because there is none from a source you can check yourself.

 The official-source limitation matters

-CySA+ is in a version-transition period in RoleMath's source data.
-The certification row lists exam codes CS0-003 and CS0-004, and the lifecycle row says CS0-004 is the current context while the CS0-003 English exam retires on December 22, 2026.
-At the same time, some structure and domain seed rows still come from the older CS0-003 source and are marked review-only.
-This article does not present those older domain weights as current CS0-004 objectives.
+CySA+ is mid-version.
+Two exam codes are in play: CS0-004 is current, and the CS0-003 English exam retires on December 22, 2026.
+Some of the structure and domain detail below still comes from the older CS0-003 material and is labelled as such, so this page does not present those weights as current CS0-004 objectives.
 It can still use them as a warning about source handling: when a certification is changing versions, stale objective pages, prep-provider syllabi, and search snippets become easier to confuse with current exam facts.
-Recheck the official CompTIA page before scheduling or buying prep.
+We read the official CompTIA V4 page on 2026-07-20 and it confirms the current CS0-004 facts.
+Check it yourself before scheduling or buying prep.

 Why provider pass claims are not the same thing

-The Training Camp row in RoleMath's pass-rate ledger is useful as a warning example, not as a planning number.
-The page was live rechecked on 2026-07-05 and still contained first-attempt/pass-guarantee style marketing language.
+One training provider's page is worth reading as a warning rather than as a planning number.
+We re-read it on 2026-07-05 and it still carried first-attempt and pass-guarantee marketing language.
 That can describe a provider's own offer, funnel, selected students, retake policy, delivery model, or sales promise.
-It does not become the global CompTIA CySA+ pass rate.
+It does not become a global CompTIA CySA+ pass rate.
 The population is different, the denominator is unclear, and the incentive is commercial.
 A provider claim can help you ask sharper questions before buying training: What is counted as a pass?
 First attempts only?
 Retakes?
 How many students?
 Which exam version?
 What happens to people who defer, withdraw, or never test?
 Without those answers, treat the claim as marketing context.

 What CySA+ is actually trying to signal

 CySA+ is not a general beginner IT credential.
-RoleMath's eligibility seed records no official prerequisite, but it also records CompTIA's recommended background as Network+, Security+, or equivalent knowledge plus at least 4 years of hands-on experience as an incident response analyst, SOC analyst, or equivalent role.
+The official source lists no official prerequisite, but the current CS0-004 V4 page recommends about 4 years in a SOC analyst or vulnerability analyst role.
 That recommendation should shape the decision even if it is not a registration gate.
-In practical terms, CySA+ is meant to signal analyst readiness: detection, triage, vulnerability management, incident response, reporting, and security-operations judgment.
+In RoleMath's reading, the mapped analyst role tasks — detection, triage, vulnerability management, incident response, reporting, and security-operations judgment — are the work CySA+ preparation should be building toward; that is our framing of the role evidence, not a CompTIA scope statement.
 If you are still learning basic networking, identity, operating systems, and security vocabulary, Security+ or hands-on SOC foundations are usually a cleaner first move.

 Use role evidence instead of pass-rate folklore

 The role map is more useful than a pass-rate rumor.
-CySA+ maps most directly to Cybersecurity Analyst and SOC Analyst work, which RoleMath maps to ONET/BLS Information Security Analysts.
-ONET describes that occupation around protecting networks and information, assessing vulnerabilities, implementing risk mitigation, maintaining controls, and responding to breaches or viruses.
-The task list includes planning safeguards, monitoring security reports, encrypting transmissions, using firewalls, performing risk assessments, changing access status, reviewing procedure violations, and documenting emergency measures.
+RoleMath connects CySA+ to Cybersecurity Analyst and SOC Analyst work, mapped here to ONET/BLS Information Security Analysts.
+ONET's Information Security Analysts profile supports task context such as planning safeguards, monitoring virus/security reports, encrypting transmissions, using firewalls, performing risk assessments, modifying security files, reviewing violations, documenting security procedures, and discussing access or security issues with users.
 Those tasks are a readiness checklist.
 If your study plan only memorizes exam terms but does not build alert triage, log analysis, vulnerability prioritization, and incident writeups, you are not preparing for the role signal CySA+ is supposed to carry.

 BLS context: useful, but not a CySA+ outcome

 The BLS data is strong occupation context and weak certification-outcome evidence.
-RoleMath's Cybersecurity Analyst and SOC Analyst packets use BLS OEWS May 2025 Information Security Analysts data: 190,650 national employment and a 129,180 USD national median annual wage.
+RoleMath's Cybersecurity Analyst and SOC Analyst samples use BLS OEWS May 2025 Information Security Analysts data: 190,650 national employment and a 129,180 USD national median annual wage.
 BLS Employment Projections show 28.5 percent projected employment change for Information Security Analysts from 2024 to 2034 and 16 thousand annual openings.
 Those figures are useful because they describe the mapped occupation.
-They do not mean CySA+ pays 129,180 USD.
-They do not prove that CySA+ creates a job.
-They do not replace local employer research.
+They do not mean CySA+ pays 129,180 USD, they do not prove that CySA+ creates a job, and they do not replace local employer research.
 Use them to understand the occupation, then check whether your target employers ask for analyst, SOC, SIEM, incident-response, vulnerability-management, cloud, and scripting evidence.

-The employer-language sample points in the same direction as the role evidence.
-In RoleMath's SOC Analyst public posting pilot, recurring language included cybersecurity, SIEM, incident response, EDR, threat intelligence, threat hunting, Splunk, Python, AWS, Azure, CrowdStrike, PowerShell, GCP, and Linux.
-Security+ and CySA+ appeared in some certification mentions.
-That sample is qualitative only.
-It is not representative market share.
-It is not proof of certification ROI.
-It is not a previous-year trend line.
-It is still useful because it tells you how to make CySA+ more credible: pair the credential with a small evidence portfolio around alert triage, detection logic, vulnerability remediation decisions, incident notes, and tools that employers actually name.
+RoleMath's qualitative employer-language sample points in the same direction as the role evidence.
+In RoleMath's SOC Analyst public posting pilot, recurring terms included cybersecurity, SIEM, incident response, EDR, threat intelligence, threat hunting, Splunk, Python, AWS, Azure, CrowdStrike, PowerShell, GCP, and Linux, with Security+ and CySA+ appearing in some certification mentions.
+That sample is qualitative hiring language only: not representative demand, not proof of certification ROI, and not a year-over-year trend.
+It is still useful because it tells you how to make CySA+ more credible: pair the credential with a small evidence portfolio around alert triage, detection logic, vulnerability remediation decisions, incident notes, and the kinds of tools employers name in that sample.

 How AI changes CySA+ study and analyst work

-AI makes security study more productive and more dangerous.
-It can summarize logs, explain alerts, generate detection-rule drafts, compare incident timelines, quiz you from objectives, and critique your incident writeups.
-It can also hallucinate tool behavior, invent attacker technique details, or suggest weak remediation.
 For role context, RoleMath maps Cybersecurity Analyst and SOC Analyst to Information Security Analysts.
-Anthropic's May 2026 Economic Index dataset reports 23.90 percent augmentation-labeled and 76.10 percent automation-labeled Claude conversations for that shared SOC.
-That is descriptive usage data.
-It does not say analysts are being replaced, that CySA+ is more or less valuable, or that a learner should expect a job outcome.
-Treat AI as a supervised assistant and verify security details against primary documentation and labs.
+Anthropic's May 2026 Economic Index dataset reports roughly 24 percent augmentation-style and roughly 76 percent automation-style Claude conversations for that shared SOC.
+That is descriptive usage data only: it does not say analysts are being replaced, that CySA+ is more or less valuable, or that a learner should expect a job outcome.
+RoleMath editorial advice, not a sourced finding: treat AI as a supervised study assistant, and require citations or tool documentation for every technical claim it produces before you trust it.
+Verify security details against primary documentation and hands-on labs rather than accepting model output at face value.

 What to do next: a readiness plan

-Use a path that tests the same things employers will test.
-Step 1: confirm that you already have Security+, Network+, or equivalent knowledge; if not, close that gap first.
-Step 2: recheck the official CompTIA v4 page and objectives before buying any CS0-003-aligned prep.
+Use a path that practices the same vocabulary and tasks the postings in the sample and mapped role evidence emphasize.
+Step 1: confirm that you already have SOC analyst or vulnerability analyst experience in line with the recommended background of about 4 years in that kind of role; if not, close that gap first.
+Step 2: recheck the official CompTIA V4 page and current CS0-004 objectives before buying prep.
 Step 3: build a small SOC lab habit: inspect alerts, read logs, map events to likely causes, and write a short incident note.
 Step 4: practice vulnerability triage: rank findings by exploitability, affected asset, business impact, and remediation cost.
 Step 5: use AI to quiz and review your explanations, but require citations or tool documentation for every technical claim.
-Step 6: compare your evidence against local employer language before scheduling.
+Step 6: compare your evidence against local hiring language before scheduling.
 That sequence gives you more signal than an unsupported pass-rate percentage.

 Bottom line: CySA+ is a readiness decision, not a pass-rate bet